polkadot-developers/awesome-substrate/README.md

   [Stateless.Money](https://www.stateless.money/).
 - [Substrate Migrations](https://github.com/apopiak/substrate-migrations) - A list of past runtime
   storage migrations with notes and examples.
+- [OnFinality](https://onfinality.io) - Free and public API services to shared archival nodes for Polkadot, Kusama, and other Substrate networks (as well as other infrastructure services).

 ### Community Resources - Guides